Albania shuts schools after first virus cases

 The Albanian patients are a man who returned from Italy last month and his father, the health ministry said.
 "A 54-year-old man and his 28-year-old son who returned by car from Florence tested positive for COVID-19," a ministry statement said.

 The two men have been hospitalised in the capital Tirana and are in stable condition, it added.
-Italy is battling the world’s second-most deadly virus outbreak after China and has imposed a virtual lockdown on the north of the country.
-Albania, which lies just across the Adriatic sea and has a huge diaspora in Italy, joins four other Western Balkan states with confirmed virus cases.
+Italy is battling the world´s second-most deadly virus outbreak after China and has imposed a virtual lockdown on the north of the country.

 The Albanian patients are a man who returned from Italy last month and his father, the health ministry said.
 "A 54-year-old man and his 28-year-old son who returned by car from Florence tested positive for COVID-19," a ministry statement said.

 The two men have been hospitalised in the capital Tirana and are in stable condition, it added.
-Italy is battling the world’s second-most deadly virus outbreak after China and has imposed a virtual lockdown on the north of the country.
-Albania, which lies just across the Adriatic sea and has a huge diaspora in Italy, joins four other Western Balkan states with confirmed virus cases.
+Italy is battling the world´s second-most deadly virus outbreak after China and has imposed a virtual lockdown on the north of the country.